rust-lang/book/src/appendix-04-useful-development-tools.md

 The variable `x` is now immutable, and the warning no longer appears.

 You can also use the `cargo fix` command to transition your code between different Rust editions.
-Editions are covered in [Appendix E][editions].
+Editions are covered in [Appendix E][editions]<!-- ignore -->.

 ### More Lints with Clippy

-The Clippy tool is a collection of lints to analyze your code so you can catch common mistakes and improve your Rust code.
+The Clippy tool is a collection of lints to analyze your code so that you can catch common mistakes and improve your Rust code.
 Clippy is included with standard Rust installations.

 To run Clippy’s lints on any Cargo project, enter the following: